 Don’t worry if you don’t think your chosen value is ‘deep’ enough!
 We only ever judge how well your work expresses its chosen value, and NEVER the value itself.

-Not only will answering these questions help prompt your accompanying statement, but it can also form the basis of your entry title – which should also be phrased as a question.
-It’s very important to give your entry a title that truly reflects your work, as this will become the benchmark by which your entry is judged – your work might be extremely powerful in expressing your chosen value, but if we think it’s about something else, we won’t see this.
+Not only will answering these questions help prompt your written rationale, but it can also form the basis of your entry title – you may wish to phrase this as a question but it’s not essential.
+It is very important however to give your entry a title that truly reflects your work, as this will become the benchmark by which your entry is judged – your work might be extremely powerful in expressing your chosen value, but if we think it’s about something else, we won’t see this.